Vascular Surgery Fellowship

 The fellowship is organized so that interventional procedures, open surgery, inpatient/outpatient care, and vascular laboratory instruction are integrated throughout both years of the fellowship.

-The Vascular Surgery Fellowship training program at Dartmouth-Hitchcock is dedicated to training residents to become future leaders in the specialty of Vascular Surgery through a robust clinical and academic experience.
+The Vascular Surgery Fellowship training program at Dartmouth-Hitchcock is dedicated to training fellows to become future leaders in the specialty of Vascular Surgery through a robust clinical and academic experience.